 The governor and the legislature have made a lot of show with special commissions, offices, committees and task forces.
 But babies don't need show, they need real attention — the kind that comes from quality child care.

-At issue: Jan.
+Jan.
 30 Herald-Leader article, "Child care assistance to see big cuts; state officials announce significant reductions to two key programs"